 Using Talents to Serve Others

-Most students stay at Chapman Farm School for three years.
-After three years, skills solidly in place and confidence soaring, they are ready to launch into the larger academic world.
+While experiences vary between students, most stay at Chapman Farm School for three to four years.
+Once skills are solidly in place and confidence is soaring, students are ready, with the support of their families and CFS, to launch into the larger academic world.